majogar/odin-recipes/README.md

 # odin-recipes

 This is the first project working with HTML.
-It is a recipe website, it'll be about my favorite foods in taiwan.
+It is a recipe website, it'll be about my favorite and comfort foods from taiwan.